 The Group's licensed moneylending business grants term loans secured by mortgages of private residential and commercial properties.
 The target market for the moneylending business includes businessmen and corporates that have urgent cash needs.
-In 2015, the Group will be expanding into the unsecured moneylending business targeted at individuals with high annual income and/or high net worth.
+During the year, the Group expanded into the unsecured moneylending business targeted at individuals with high annual income and/or high net worth.
+In December 2015, the Group set up VM AutoFinance Pte.
+Ltd. to provide financing to the automotive industry.